samjwill/nvim-unception/README.md

 # nvim-unception

-A plugin that leverages Neovim's ***native*** `client-server` feature to simplify opening files from within Neovim's terminal emulator without unintentionally nesting sessions.
+A plugin that leverages Neovim's built-in `RPC` functionality to simplify opening files from within Neovim's terminal emulator without unintentionally nesting sessions.

 Terminal buffers will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
 Instead, the desired